Links Page

 Rating Doctors

 https://docnosis.com/ Your history is important to your doctor.
-Your doctor's history should be important to you.
+Your doctor’s history should be important to you.
 People at this site will check court houses for you to see if a specific doctor you ask about has been sued many times.
-Since only one in some thousands of injured patients manages to get a lawyer, the fact that a doctor has not been sued does not mean the doctor shouldn't have been.
-But if a doctor has been the subject of multiple suits, imagine how many patients might have been injured in order for any to have become lawsuits.
+Since only one in some thousands of injured patients manages to get a lawyer, the fact that a doctor has not been sued does not mean the doctor shouldn’t have been.
+But if a doctor has been the subject of multiple suits, imagine how many patients must have been injured in order for any to have become lawsuits.

 http://e-patients.net